ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
-Bash shell scripts for analyzing short paired-end RNA sequence reads for Daphnia UV tolerance treatments.
+Repository for scripts used to analyze short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

 To avoid uploading outputs to this repository, the outputs from these scripts be placed in separate folders from this directory.